64bleat/TetraGen-Unity/README.md

 ![img](.github/screenshot3.png)

 ## Features
-* Generate infinite, streaming, procedural terrain in all directions
+* Infinite, streaming terrain in all directions.
+Pair with a floating origin script to go as far as you want!
-* Generate and export static meshes
+* Generate static geometry for no load on Update();
 * Fast enough to generate shape-changing meshes in real time
+  * Add TetraGenShapes to rigidbodies to make things like lava lamps!
 * Build your own organic geometry using signed distance field shapes
 * **Fully customizeable algorithms!** Easily write your own compute shaders for:
   * Marching cube algorithms